nkabbara/nkabbara.github.io/books/unlimited-memory.md

 Mind images and mind movies are the most effective because they involve all five senses.
 So I'm going to use the SEE principle to memorize.
 Senses (S): I will use all my senses when creating images or movies of what I want to remember.
 Exageration (E): I will exagerate what I'm imagning.
 It wont' be a life sized banana.
 It will be a banana so big it touches the moon.
 Energize (E): I'll make the images move, act in illogical ways: weave, crash, stick, or wrap things together to help me remember them.
 Make things talk, sing, and dance.
 The moon squashes the banana.

 Most abstract words can also be made into mental pictures.
 Just use a meaningful thought or word to represent an abstract word.
-Find a word or phrase that sounds the same as or similar to the abstract word, or break up the word into its individual sounds.
+Find a word or phrase that sounds the same as or similar to the abstract word, or break up the word into its individual sounds create images for each.

 Examples of how I can remember Spanish words: